-AutoDock [12] is a suite of automated docking tools for predicting the bound conformations of flexible ligands to macromolecular targets.
+AutoDock [13] is a suite of automated docking tools for predicting the bound conformations of flexible ligands to macromolecular targets.
 It is designed to predict how small molecules of substrates or drug candidates bind to a receptor of known 3D structure.
 Running AutoDock requires several predocking steps, e.g., ligand and receptor preparation, and grid map calculations, before the actual docking process can take place.
-There are desktop GUI tools for processing the individual AutoDock steps, such as AutoDockTools (ADT) [12] and BDT [18], but they do not have the capability to efficiently process thousands to millions of docking processes.
+There are desktop GUI tools for processing the individual AutoDock steps, such as AutoDockTools (ADT) [13] and BDT [19], but they do not have the capability to efficiently process thousands to millions of docking processes.
 Ultimately, the goal of a docking experiment is to illustrate the docked result in the context of macromolecule, explaining the docking in terms of the overall energy landscape.
 Each AutoDock calculation results in a docking log file containing information about the best docked ligand conformation found from each of the docking runs specified in the docking parameter file (dpf).
 The results can then be summarized interactively using the desktop tools such as AutoDockTools or with a python script.
-A typical AutoDock run consists of a large number of docking processes from multiple targeted ligands and would take a large amount of time to finish.
-However, the docking processes are data independent, so if several CPU cores are available, these processes can be carried out in parallel to shorten the overall length of AutoDock run duration
+A typical AutoDock based virtual screening consists of a large number of docking processes from multiple targeted ligands and would take a large amount of time to finish.
+However, the docking processes are data independent, so if several CPU cores are available, these processes can be carried out in parallel to shorten the overall makespan of multiple AutoDock runs.